sohaibya/sohaibya/README.md

 ### Hi there 👋

-**sohaibya/sohaibya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Hi there, I'm Sohaib 👋

 Website Twitter Follow
-I'm a Husband, Father, Developer, and Teacher!!
+I'm a footballer, Developer, and student!!

     🌱 I’m currently learning everything 🤣